 - Send handwritten cards to thank the client following appointments or when they reach a specific goal.

-- Find opportunities for going above and beyond what is expected.
+- Find opportunities to go above and beyond what is expected.

 The principle of relationship marketing:

-- When personal relationships with customers takes precedence and the sales will usually follow.
+- When personal relationships with customers take precedence and sales will usually follow.